-Our beaches are incredible.
-There, we said it!
-All around Sault Ste.
-Marie you’ll find amazing Ontario sandy beaches that are perfect for a swim, a play in the sand or just to relax and soak up the sun.
+Sault Ste.
+Marie has some of the best sandy beaches in Ontario.
+Our beaches are incredible!
+All around our city you’ll find perfectly beautiful, long sandy beaches with crystal clear water that are perfect for a swim, a play in the sand or just to relax and soak up the sun.
 Great beaches are just one reason Sault Ste.
 Marie is the perfect place for a summer vacation.

 No.1 – Pancake Bay Provincial Park and beach

 A leisurely 45 minute drive north on the Trans-Canada Highway along the stunning Lake Superior coast is Pancake Bay Provincial Park Beach – one of the best sandy beaches in Ontario.

 This beautiful area is known for its more than 3 km of golden sand beach and crystal clear, Caribbean blue water.
 The Edmund Fitzgerald Lookout hiking trail gives an incredible panoramic view of the lake if you are looking for some exercise before relaxing on the sand.

 The Park is one of the area’s most popular camping destinations with excellent and comprehensive facilities.

 No.2 – Batchewana Bay Provincial Park and beach

 Just south of Pancake Bay lies lies Batchawana Bay Provincial Park, another great Ontario beach on Lake Superior.
 Batchewana Bay’s sun-soaked, 5 km beach is the perfect place to spend a summer’s day with the family.
 The water here is shallow, warm and perfect for swimming!
 Facilities include picnic tables and bathrooms.